EventStore/documentation/docs/clients/grpc/projections/README.md

 ﻿# Projection management

-The various gRPC client APIs includes dedicated clients that allow you to manage projections.
+The various gRPC client APIs include dedicated clients that allow you to manage projections.

 :::note
 Currently not all clients fully expose all operations.